shreyansh-tech21/Tokis_V1/README.md

 ## Author

-**Karam** — built for safe, practical AI-assisted development workflows.
+**Shreyansh Karamtot** — built for safe, practical AI-assisted development workflows.

 If you're reviewing this for a role: the focus is **trust, privacy, and developer control** when using public LLMs on private codebases—the same constraints teams at scale care about.